What is Ativan?

 - Signs of infection

-- Feign symptoms in order to get a prescription
+- Feigning symptoms in order to get an Ativan prescription

-- Source Ativan from those who already have prescriptions for this drug
+- Sourcing Ativan from those who already have prescriptions for this drug

 - Prescription bottles are evident in a person’s environment, particularly if there are multiple empty bottles present

-- Multiple prescription bottles with overlapping months (as doctors prescribe Ativan only once a month, usually not for more than four months)
+- Multiple prescription bottles with overlapping months, indicate several separate prescriptions, as doctors prescribe Ativan only once a month, usually for no longer than four months

-- Filling prescriptions at different pharmacies in order to avoid being detected for having multiple different Ativan prescriptions
+- Filling medications at different pharmacies in order to avoid being detected for having multiple different Ativan prescriptions

 There are also identifiable physical signs of Ativan addiction.
-For example, the side effects of taking high doses of benzodiazepines can be particularly helpful for identifying someone’s abuse of this drug.
+In many cases, the side effects of taking high doses of benzodiazepines can be particularly helpful for identifying someone’s abuse of this drug.

 Physical Signs of Ativan Addiction: